deftasparagusanaconda/daamath/readme.md

 cne  │ component-wise not equal to             │ 2+3𝑖 ≠ 4+3𝑖 is (T,F)
 cge  │ component-wise greater than or equal to │ 2+3𝑖 ≥ 4+3𝑖 is (F,T)
 cgt  │ component-wise greater than             │ 2+3𝑖 > 4+3𝑖 is (F,F)
+mlt  │ magnitudinal less than                  │ 2 < 3 is true
+mle  │ magnitudinal less than or equal to      │ 2 ≤ 3 is true
+meq  │ magnitudinal equal to                   │ 2 = 3 is false
+mne  │ magnitudinal not equal to               │ 2 ≠ 3 is true
+mge  │ magnitudinal greater than or equal to   │ 2 ≥ 3 is false
+mgt  │ magnitudinal greater than               │ 2 > 3 is false
+cmp  │ comparison (returns -1, 0, or 1)        │ 2 <=> 3 is -1
+ccmp │ component-wise comparison               │ 2 <=> 3 is (-1)
+mcmp │ magnitudinal comparison                 │ 2 <=> 3 is -1
 ```

 </details><details open><summary>trigonometric </summary>